-iPhone 8 rumor roundup: What you need to know right now!
+iPhone 8 rumor roundup: Everything you need to know

 - iPhone 6: 2014 — Bigger screens, rounded edges.

 Rumor has it the next big iPhone redesign will be more dramatic one, with less bezel around the sides and at the top and bottom and virtualized buttons.
 Other reports also say that the iPhone 8 will feature a glass front and back, with either aluminum or stainless steel around the edges of the phone.
-Stainless steel is said to be reserved for the more expensive models
+Stainless steel is said to be reserved for the more expensive models.
+ETNews (via MacRumors), in contrast, reports that the iPhone 8 will feature a glass casing and a "water drop design" that will harken back to the original iPhone from 2007.

-Update: According to a new report from Macotakara, Apple may be planning to add a new "jet white" color to the iPhone 7 and iPhone 7 Plus lineup.
-It's possible that this color could make its way to the iPhone 8 as well.
+Noted leaker Sonny Dickson has shown off what appears to be a possible schematic for the iPhone 8, which shows a device with a metal back and a rear-mounted Touch ID sensor.
+This contradicts a previous report from Bloomberg that the iPhone 8 would feature a glass front and back with a stainless steel frame.

+Benjamin Geskin on Twitter (via 9to5Mac), has posted what he claims is a "dummy" mockup of iPhone 8, matching several of the rumors.
+Specifically, for iPhone 8 with Touch ID remaining on the front, beneath the glass.

-So far Apple has saved the new iPhone finishes for the years absent big redesigns.
+So far Apple has saved the new iPhone finishes for the years absent big redesigns, save for 2017's iPhone 7 Project RED special edition.

 - iPhone 5s: 2013 — Gold.

-Note: Update: Despite previous rumors of severe delays, a new report (via Digitimes) claims that after a September introduction, all three of Apple's rumored new phones for 2017, including the iPhone 8, will launch in October.
-While that would indeed be later than previous years, it is said that actual production of devices will happen on schedule.
-Update: DigiTimes, all three of Apple's rumored 2017 iPhones, the iPhone 7s, iPhone 7s Plus, and iPhone 8 will feature reinforced glass bodies with metal frames, with the iPhone 7s and iPhone 7s Plus featuring aluminum frames, and the iPhone 8 sporting a stainless steel one.
-The iPhone 8 is also the only one of the three models said to have an AMOLED display.